 Growing a company is no small feat.
 Whether you’re acquiring new customers, hiring more employees, or expanding to new locations, in the early stages of growth, every choice is important.
-When Dollar Flight Club’s Director of Sales and Partnerships, Kyle Maltz, started to think about how much they’ve grown over the past few year and a half, he came to the realization that it was all possible thanks to the software they use—software like Asana.
+When Dollar Flight Club’s Director of Sales and Partnerships, Kyle Maltz, started to think about how much the email subscription service has grown over the past few year and a half, he came to the realization that it was all possible thanks to the software they use—software like Asana.

 “Good tools allow us to save money, be more efficient, stay organized, and collaborate better—especially as a remote team,” Kyle told us.
 With over 500 thousand members and having tripled their premium subscriber base since December, we know they’re doing something right.